cbourke/ComputerScienceIII/notes/1217-Summer2021/6-Computation.md

     - they are in different clauses and are
     - *consistent*: they are not the negation of each other
 4. Prove the reduction is correct: formula is satisfiable if and only if $G$ has a clique of size $k$
-5. Show the reduction can be computed in determinisitic polynomial time:
+5. Show the reduction can be computed in deterministic polynomial time:
   * outputting $3k$ vertices
   * outputting at most $3k \choose 2$ edges
   * both are polynomial in $k$ the number of clauses which is bounded by $n$, the number of variables